- An HSA is an employee-owned, employee-funded savings account that employees can use to cover eligible healthcare expenses.

 The IRS has complex rules and restrictions for establishing an HSA, along with various reporting obligations on employers and employees for maintaining HSAs.
 Notably, only eligible employees with qualifying HDHPs can open health savings accounts.

-“For example, an employee will not be considered an eligible individual for purposes of making or receiving HSA contributions when the employee’s spouse is enrolled in a general-purpose health flexible spending account (FSA) which reimburses the spouse for eligible healthcare expenses of the spouse and family members (including the employee), or the employee has received VA health benefits in the last three months, or the employee enrolls in Medicare (which may be automatic under some circumstances),” Christen said.
+“For example, an employee will not be considered an eligible individual for purposes of making or receiving HSA contributions when the employee’s spouse is enrolled in a general-purpose health flexible spending account (FSA) which reimburses the spouse for eligible healthcare expenses of the spouse and family members (including the employee) or the employee has received VA [Veterans Affairs] health benefits in the last three months or the employee enrolls in Medicare (which may be automatic under some circumstances),” Christen said.

-Key takeaway: HSAs are great for tax savings and employee financial security, but they come with strict guidelines and penalties for misuse.
+HSAs are great for tax savings and employee financial security, but you’ll need to heed their strict guidelines and penalties for misuse.

 How to set up an HSA for employees